openhab/openhab-addons/addons/binding/org.openhab.binding.pioneeravr/README.md

 ##Input Source Mapping

-Here after are the ID values of the input sources:
+Here after are the ID values of the input sources (depending on you AVR input sources might not be available):

 * 04: DVD
 * 25: BD
 * 05: TV/SAT
+* 06: SAT/CBL
 * 15: DVR/BDR
 * 10: VIDEO 1(VIDEO)
 * 14: VIDEO 2